HTTP-RPC/Kilo/README.md

     // Handle result
 });
 ```

+If the server returns an error response with a content type of "text/plain", the response body will be returned in the `message` property of the exception parameter.
+Otherwise, a default error message will be returned.

 #### Accessing Nested Structures
 `WebServiceProxy` provides the following convenience method for accessing nested map values by key path: